Lerryn: Ethy

 Ethy House is set in a landscaped park sloping down to the River Lerryn.
 The estate is of medieval origin and was developed in the 16th century by the Courtneys of Devon.
 The present house is a mid-19th-century remodelling of an 18th-century house which may have been by John Eveleigh of Lostwithiel.
 The southeast front is plain and of two storeys and seven bays.
 Ethy House, including the garden walls to north and east, is a Grade II* listed building.

+Ethy Hoard

+The Ethy Hoard of Roman coins is part of the collection of the Royal Cornwall Museum.

 Ethy Wood

 During the late 1990s Ethy Wood was found to be an interesting site for lichens, and in 2013 a species new to England was found by lichenologist Neil Sanderson during a survey of the wood.
 Arthonia ilicinella was found on a small, slow-growing holly by the river, and is known from Ireland and western Scotland.
 Also found was Bacidia incompta, a species which has declined along with elms affected by Dutch elm disease.